Aditya00052/Graphical-Reddit-Opinion-Miner/README.md

 <h3>Motivation</h3>
 <p>Visualizations tend to have a stronger impact than words alone, making them easier to grasp and understand.
 Reading blogs also plays a significant role in learning, as it helps you discover new concepts and technologies.
 When I came across NLP, it immediately piqued my interest, and the idea of working on it struck me.
-What really caught my attention was visualizing live Twitter sentiment through graphs, which motivated me to start working on Reddit sentiment analysis.</p>
+What really caught my attention was visualizing live Twitter sentiment through graphs, which motivated me to start working on Reddit opinion miner.</p>

 <h3>Steps for the project:</h3>